Miura-Ori

 New types of material incorporating origami structures are emerging.
 The patterns of these origami structures are often based on the periodic division of a plane.
 In the following exercises, we will examine the most well-known pattern and method of paper folding.

 This folding technique was invented by Japanese astrophysicist Koryo Miura.
-When the structure is opened, it appears to be periodically divided into rows of parallelograms.
+When opened, the structure appears as if it is periodically divided into rows of parallelograms.

 This particular pattern can be opened or closed in one simple way.
 Simply pull on one corner to unfold the origami with minimal effort.
 Miura designed this folding method for solar panels.
 In 1995, a solar panel featuring this design was deployed on the Japanese Space Flyer Unit satellite.
 Since then, this folding technique has found many other applications, including portable solar panels and foldable bulletproof shields for police forces.
 In Japan, maps are also folded this way to avoid wear and tear on the corners.